Marie Louise Kinsler QC

 She has a particular reputation for appellate work involving novel points of law.
-In the last year she has appeared in 4 cases in the Supreme Court on important issues of private international law and regularly appears in the Court of Appeal.
+In the last few years she has appeared in 4 cases in the Supreme Court on important issues of private international law and regularly appears in the Court of Appeal.
 She has particular expertise on Rome I and II as well as the application of foreign law by English courts.

 Apart from her career in Chambers, Marie Louise has taught EU law at Cambridge University and she is frequently invited to lecture in this country and abroad.
 She is recognised in the legal directories for her conflict of laws and EU law expertise and is recommended in EU, Travel, Insurance & Reinsurance and personal injury.